 - The South Pennine Moors Site Improvement Plan (Natural England, 2014b) lists Planning Permission as both a pressure and threat to the sites ability to meet its conservation objectives.
 When appraising the potential sites individually in relation to the commissioned bird surveys (and therefore potentially functionally connected land) it is important to consider if it is possible to identify sites that are (1) unlikely to be deliverable (where significant numbers are recorded on-site or likely to be disturbed off-site) and should therefore be avoided; (2) deliverable with mitigation (either site specific or strategic) and (3) deliverable without mitigation (unconstrained). - 10.5 Figure 6i-vi shows the location of SPA birds around the fringes of the South Pennine Moors and the potential site allocation originated from the commissioned bird surveys.
-This data set has been drawn upon for the appropriate assessment stage. - Whereas a significant amount of potential sites (residential, employment, mixed use, and urban extensions) have been screened in as a result of the application of a 2.5 km buffer22 some of these are located within the built up areas of Walsden, Todmorden, Cornholme, Hebden Bridge, Mytholmroyd, Luddenden Foot, Ripponden and North Halifax.
-Sites within the built up area are very unlikely to lead to the loss of functionally connected land and non-physical disturbance because such land is a)
+This data set has been drawn upon for the appropriate assessment stage. - 10.6 Whereas a significant amount of potential sites (residential, employment, mixed use, and urban extensions) have been screened in as a result of the application of a 2.5 km buffer21 some of these are located within the built up areas of Walsden, Todmorden, Cornholme, Hebden Bridge, Mytholmroyd, Luddenden Foot, Ripponden and North Halifax.
+Sites within the built up area are very unlikely to lead to the loss of functionally connected land and non-physical disturbance because such land is a) not shown to be used by the SPA birds due to being in an urban area, b) buffered by the existing buildings and developments in terms of noise and light, and c) the habitat located in these areas are not considered to be classed as one that is used by the bird species.
+Therefore for the purposes of the Calderdale HRA, it has been assessed that development of sites allocated within the existing built up area will not have a likely significant effect on the South Pennine Moors (phase 2) SPA in terms of loss of functionally connected land and non-physical disturbance.
+Sites on the fringes of these settlements are not classed as sites within the built up area and have been further assessed in terms of presence and proximity of recorded SPA birds, habitat type and proximity to development.
+Individual assessments of these sites in relation to potentially functionally connected land have been assessed in line with the precautionary principle.

-22 To reflect potentially functionally connected land, based on the bird surveys undertaken for the Calderdale HRA.
+21 To reflect potentially functionally connected land, based on the bird surveys undertaken for the Calderdale HRA.